RobertaBtt/PythonFlaskMastermindGame/README.md

 # MastermindAPI
 Rest API that simulates the role of Masterminds codemaker.

-It's a small webserver done with Flesk.
+It's a small webserver done with Flask.